christopher-gomez/twitter-bot-manager/README.md

 #### Step 2: Node

-1. Create and initiate a new Node project, follow the npm prompts.
+1. Init a new Node project, fill out the prompts.

 ```sh
 mkdir my-really-cool-bot-project